nodejs/node/doc/api/dns.md

 * Returns: {string[]}

-Returns an array of IP address strings, formatted according to [rfc5952][], that are currently configured for DNS resolution.
+Returns an array of IP address strings, formatted according to [RFC 5952][], that are currently configured for DNS resolution.
 A string will include a port section if a custom port is used.